dewi-alliance/helium-etl-lite/README.md

 | 1         | Rewards   						 |
 | 2         | Rewards, Full 				 |
 | 3         | Rewards, Full, Filters |

+Rewards: Load all rewards only
+Full: Load all transactions including rewards
+Filters: Filter what is loaded by either gateway or account

 ## Database schemas
                    Table "public.rewards"